Knowledge-Graph-Hub/knowledge-graph-hub.github.io/README.md

 The `utils` directory contains utilities for tracking metadata on all graphs on KG-Hub, with the major KG projects listed in `projects.yaml`.

 Graph collections are modeled using [LinkML](https://github.com/linkml/linkml).
 See `utils/models/` for more details.

-## Updates

-To request addition of a new KG project to this site, please do one of the following:

-1. Open an issue on the [Knowledge Graph Hub Support Repository](https://github.com/Knowledge-Graph-Hub/knowledge-graph-hub-support).
-2. Open a pull request on this repository to add the new project details to [this file](https://github.com/Knowledge-Graph-Hub/knowledge-graph-hub.github.io/blob/master/utils/projects.yaml).